smichel17/markdir/README.md

   - Each directory's README.md contains all the information in that directory.
 Most git hosting platforms' web interfaces display README.md in the directory you're viewing, for easy access.
 - Be easily searchable
   - Markdown is plain text, enabling simple file contents searches.
   - Manual search is also a priority.
-The BUBBLE view ensures that each directory contains all the information in all of its subdirectories, organized by subject.
+The Bubble view ensures that each directory contains all the information in all of its subdirectories, organized by subject.
 - One update per change
   - You shouldn't need to update your documentation in three different places each time you want to make a change.
 One .mdir file, one update, multiple views.